LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaRouting.md

 ### Parameter types

-For parameters of type `String`, typing the parameter is optional.
-If you want Play to transform the incoming parameter into a specific Scala type, you can explicitly type the parameter:
+For parameters of type `String`, the parameter type is optional.
+If you want Play to transform the incoming parameter into a specific Scala type, you can add an explicit type:

 ```
 GET   /client/:id           controllers.Clients.show(id: Long)
 ```

-And do the same on the corresponding `show` method definition in the `controllers.Clients` controller:
+Then use the same type for the corresponding action method parameter in the controller:

 ```java
 public static Result show(Long id) {